 Kenai, who is a Golden Retriever aged three years old, while out strolling with her master, sighted an injured eagle and started woofing insistently.
-The wounded bald eagle rested on a small branch of a shrub near a stream.
+The wounded bald eagle was resting on a small branch of a shrub near a stream.

 Luckily, the poor bird is anticipated to make total healing and rehabilitation after having medical treatment.
-A sense of gratitude is honored to such a thoughtful act of a brilliant dog who made a significant impact on a life f a bird.
+A sense of gratitude is given to such a thoughtful act of a brilliant dog who made a significant impact on the life of a bird.

-Perhaps, if this injured bird was not given any help, he could have just died from freezing.
+If this injured bird had not been given any help, then perhaps he could have just died from freezing.
 His life would have ended that way in a very miserable manner.

 We could say that dogs do have excellent minds and big hearts.